 About seven family members rushed into my cousin’s dorm room after her graduation ceremony to clear it out for a final university inspection.
-I assigned myself to taking down pictures of pop stars and inspirational quote posters from her walls.
+I assigned myself to taking down inspirational quotes and pictures of pop stars from her walls.

 My cousin used self-adhesive hooks to help decorate her space, and I was trying my best to take down only the pictures and hooks – not the layers of paint that had accumulated on the walls from every move-out that had ever happened.
 But, my series of hard, yet careful tugs produced zero progress.
 The hooks weren’t coming off.
 What came to me, instead, was a moment of clarity that has left me asking youth: how strong is your hook?